 A write-splice area is created on the disk media when the Write Enable signal is either activated or deactivated.
 A write splice area three Servo Clock periods wide is created due to write-drive turn-on time plus data-encoder turn-on delays.
-Figure 23 shows a write-splice area located between the address field and the data field.
+Figure 24 shows a write-splice area located between the address field and the data field.
 The creation of this write-splice area is as follows.

-The write-splice area shown in Figures 23 and 24 was created at a location relative to the address field.
+The write-splice area shown in Figures 24 and 25 was created at a location relative to the address field.
 Its location is defined by the following drive parameters:

 - 1. Interface Data (Read) is delayed by three bit times from data recorded on the media. - 2.
-Write Clocks must precede Write Enable by a minimum of 2-1/2 servo clock periods. - 3.
+Write Clocks must precede Write Enable by a minimum of two and one-half servo clock periods. - 3.
 Servo clocks (used by the controller to create Write Clocks) may not be valid on the Servo/Read Clock lines until two servo clock periods after Read Enable is deactivated. - 4.
 Read Enable and Write Enable may not occur simultaneously.

-Thus, from Figures 23 and 24, if Read Enable were deactivated when the last interface data bit of the address field check code was received by the controller and Write Enable was activated five Servo Clock periods after Read Enable was deactivated, a Write Splice area on the media would be eight bit times from the last bit of the recorded address field check code.
-In addition, if Write Clocks were enabled, two Servo clock periods after Read Enable was deactivated, the drive requirement for Write Clocks to precede Write Gate by 2-1/2 Servo Clock periods would also be met.
+Thus, from Figures 24 and 25, if Read Enable were deactivated when the last interface data bit of the address field check code was received by the controller and Write Enable was activated five Servo Clock periods after Read Enable was deactivated, a Write Splice area on the media would be eight bit times from the last bit of the recorded address field check code.
+In addition, if Write Clocks were enabled, two Servo clock periods after Read Enable was deactivated, the drive requirement for Write Clocks to precede Write Gate by two and one-half Servo Clock periods would also be met.